Nutrition Coaching vs. Meal Planning: Which One Gets Results in Austin?

 Q: Is nutrition coaching just macros?

-A: No. Macros can be useful, but coaching covers behavior, schedule, stress, and food skills so results stick.
+A: No. Coaching covers behavior, stress, scheduling, and food skills so results stick.

 Q: How long until I see results?

-A: Most clients feel better energy and digestion in 2–3 weeks; body composition and performance changes show within 6–12 weeks.
+A: Many clients feel better energy in 2–3 weeks; body composition shifts within 6–12 weeks.

 Q: Can I still eat out in Austin?

-A: Yes.
-Coaching teaches how to order at tacos/BBQ/food trucks without derailing progress.
+A: Absolutely.
+Coaching teaches how to navigate tacos, BBQ, and food trucks without derailing progress.

 Q: Do I need supplements?